-EPICENTER explores the social life of cultural epidemics.
-It combines empirical knowledge, methods, and theory in anthropology and epidemiology.
-The Centre aims to fill a knowledge gap in scientific as well as popular understandings of contagion by asking: What is contagion?
-The traditional distinction between communicable (i.e. infectious) and non-communicable diseases is challenged through research at the Centre.
+EPICENTER explored the social life of cultural epidemics.
+It combined empirical knowledge, methods, and theory in anthropology and epidemiology.
+The Centre aimed to fill a knowledge gap in scientific as well as popular understandings of contagion by asking: What is contagion?
+The traditional distinction between communicable (i.e. infectious) and non-communicable diseases was challenged through research at the Centre.

-Currently, significant epidemics of non-communicable diseases (e.g. obesity, diabetes, ADHD) are spreading, but the social dynamics of how these diseases spread are poorly theorized.
-The overall hypothesis of research at EPICENTER is twofold: a) infection and contagion are communicative phenomena; and b) epidemic phenomena always include communication, irrespective of the disease.
+Significant epidemics of non-communicable diseases (e.g. obesity, diabetes, ADHD) continue to spread, but the social dynamics of how these diseases spread needed better theorizing.
+Two hypotheses guided research at EPICENTER: a) infection and contagion are communicative phenomena; and b) epidemic phenomena always include communication, irrespective of the disease.

-EPICENTER is currently hosting studies on cancer, HIV, diabetes, drug addiction, trauma, suicide, prevention and treatment regimes.
-Fieldwork will be carried out in Denmark, South Africa, Uganda, Siberia, United Kingdom, and Egypt during 2013-16.
+EPICENTER hosted studies on cancer, HIV, diabetes, tuberculosis, drug addiction, trauma, suicide, antimicrobial resistance, prevention and treatment regimens.
+Fieldwork was carried out in Denmark, India, South Africa, Uganda, Siberia, United Kingdom, and Egypt during 2013-16.

-EPICENTER will be a platform for communication between researchers and the public through museum exhibitions.
-Researchers will produce cross-disciplinary as well as disciplinary publications in international peer-reviewed scientific journals, as well as publications in Danish scientific journals and the media.
+EPICENTER was a platform for communication between researchers and the public through museum exhibitions.
+Researchers produced cross-disciplinary as well as disciplinary publications in international peer-reviewed scientific journals, as well as publications in Danish scientific journals and the media.

 Prof. Lotte Meinert (Co-Director), Anthropology, School of Culture and Society